tlswg/tls13-spec/draft-ietf-tls-tls13.md

 specified above.
 Leading bytes of Z that contain all zero bits are stripped before it is used as the pre_master_secret.

-Note: Diffie-Hellman parameters are specified by the server and may be either ephemeral or contained within the server's certificate.

 ### Elliptic Curve Diffie-Hellman

 All ECDH calculations (including parameter and key generation as well